On the origin of observed cosmic ray spectrum below 100 TV: Abstract

+Despite the rise at the CR pitch-angle of $90^{\circ}$ (magnetic horizon) and the field-aligned one-sided enhancement have different physical causes, their coexistence have been demonstrated \citepalias{MalkMosk_2021} by solving the proper CR propagation with lateral losses and the IK pitch-angle scattering.
+To our best knowledge, no other CR source and transport regime configuration fits the current data in 1-100 TV range with dramatically shrunk statistical uncertainties \citep[][see also Fig.~\ref{fig:Proton-rigidity-spectrum} below]{Aguilar2021}.

+The current data are so accurate and multifaceted (rigidity-, angular-, and chemical composition spectra) that the ``reverse engineering'' of the 10-TV bump source and its propagation mode became possible without identifying any particular object presumably responsible for the bump.
+Still, the source is likely associated with a shock, whose parameters can be constrained, but the shock may remain invisible in the sky.
+In the Appendix, we provide a brief discussion of potentially qualified shocks.
-We employ a nearby shock reacceleration model, complemented with CR propagation along a magnetic flux tube pointing to the Solar System.
-It depends on an unknown shock Mach number and its size-distance relation \cite{MalkMosk_2021}.
-The key advantage of the model is that these parameters are uniquely derived from the best measured CR proton spectrum or its substitute.
-As the latter, in \cite{MalkMosk_2021} we used ``synthetic'' data provided in \cite{Boschini_2020}, i.e.\ a physically motivated local interstellar spectrum (LIS) of CR protons tuned to the data of different instruments with adjustments for the appropriate heliospheric modulation.

-As the slope and normalization of CR background LIS \cite{Boschini_2020} below the first break are now accurately derived, the model takes them as fixed input parameters.
-It then fully predicts the entire bump structure including two break rigidities ($R_{\rm br}'$, $R_{\rm br}''$), two respective jumps in the spectral index and two curvatures of the spectrum (sharpness) at the breaks (altogether six parameters).

-The proton spectrum fit is critically determined by the turbulence index $s$ found to be 3/2 (Iroshnikov-Kraichnan spectrum \cite{1964SvA.....7..566I, 1965PhFl....8.1385K}), yielding the precise spectral shape over four orders of magnitude in rigidity \cite{MalkMosk_2021}.
-To further test our model we turn to other species.
+The situation with a well-described but unknown source is not entirely satisfactory, so we pursue two parallel approaches to improve it.
+One approach is to develop a ``generic'' shock reacceleration and CR propagation model along a magnetic flux tube pointing to the solar system.
+It depends on an unknown shock Mach number and its size-distance relation \citepalias{MalkMosk_2021}.
+The model's key advantage is that these parameters are uniquely derived from the best measured CR proton spectrum or its substitute.
+As the latter, we use ``synthetic'' data provided in \citet{Boschini_2020}, i.e., a physically motivated local interstellar spectrum (LIS) of CR protons tuned to the data of different instruments with adjustments for the appropriate heliospheric modulation.
+As the slope and normalization of CR background LIS below the first break are now accurately derived \citep{Boschini_2020}, the model takes them as fixed input parameters.
+The turbulence index, found to be $s=3/2$ (IK spectrum), critically determines the proton spectrum, yielding the precise spectral shape over four orders of magnitude in rigidity \citepalias{MalkMosk_2021}.
+To further test our model, we turn to other species.

-In this letter, we argue that a single universal process is responsible for the observed spectra of all CR species in the rigidity range below 100 TV.
-We provide a simple formula, Eq.~(\ref{eq:FitForm}), that reproduces the spectra of all CR species with only two shock parameters derived from a fit to the proton data.
-We show how our formalism \cite{MalkMosk_2021} operates using the proton, helium, and carbon spectra and the B/C ratio.